 Parallel structure refers to ensuring that verb forms used within a list-like sentence are consistent with each other.
-In the following sentence, for example, it is important that each list item has an '-ing' form of the verb.
+In the following sentence, for example, it is important that each list item that follows "analysing" also has an "ing" form of the verb.